speer/ris-puppet/README.md

 annoying tasks like deploying module refs to specific environments with short commands immediately from your working directory.

+In the [contrib](contrib/README.md) directory you find the GIT hooks and the r10k deploy shell, used by this tool.

 Installation
 ------------
 Hint: after cloning this repository, you should symlink `bin/ris-puppet`